 |Examples of diuretics||Examples of NSAIDs|

-Be careful when taking multivitamins, food supplements and herbal or complimentary medicines
+Be careful when taking multivitamins, food supplements and herbal or complementary medicines

-Multivitamins, food supplements and herbal or complimentary medicines may contain ingredients that are harmful to your kidneys.
+Multivitamins, food supplements and herbal or complementary medicines may contain ingredients that are harmful to your kidneys.
 Always check with your pharmacist whether the medicines you are taking may interact with these.